Your Name, College, Year of Study, Email ID

 There were no formalities were required from our side as interns, we were introduced to different police officers who were dealing with this internship process.

 What disappointed me was lack of infrastructure.
-But that’s the problem in almost all lower or middle level government offices.
+But that’s the problem in almost all lower or middle-level government offices.

-We learnt how such problems are solved without litigation, how the statements of the parties to a case are recorded, how it is made sure the those who are illiterate and are unaware of the laws and their rights, specially women and children are provided with solutions.
+We learnt how such problems are solved without litigation, how the statements of the parties to a case are recorded, how it is made sure the those who are illiterate and are unaware of the laws and their rights, especially women and children are provided with solutions.